Allan Havis: Writing career

 In addition to his plays, Havis wrote the novel Architects of the Taj Mahal (Willow River Press, 2024), Maddie Q (Willow River Press, 2023), Clear Blue Silence (Ktav Publishing, 2022), plus two novels for young adults, Albert the Astronomer (Harper & Row, 1979), and its sequel, Albert Down a Wormhole (Goodreads Press, 2019).

 He has edited three anthologies of plays: American Political Plays (2001), published by University of Illinois Press; American Political Plays after 9/11 (2010), published by Southern Illinois University Press; and American Political Plays in the Age of Terrorism (2019), published by Bloomsbury/Methuen.

 In addition, Havis has written librettos for operas.
 He adapted his play, Lilith (1990), to use as a libretto for an opera with music by Anthony Davis).
 The chamber opera highlights the mythical first woman to accompany Adam in the Garden of Eden, who was thought to have had demonic, supernatural power; she is reimagined in a modern era.
 The world premiere concert recital was at the Conrad Prebys Music Center, UC San Diego on December 4, 2009.
 Several excerpts of Lilith were given a showcase presentation and new production at the Qualcomm Institute, UC San Diego, in November 2015.
 This work can be seen on UCSD TV online.

 His second opera, also developed with composer Anthony Davis, explored a modern King Lear archetype, with a woman neuroscientist with Alzheimer's disease as the protagonist.
 Lear on the 2nd Floor had a showcase presentation at Princeton University's Lewis Center for the Arts in March 2012.
 The opera was produced in March 2013 at Conrad Prebys Music Center, UC San Diego and in November 2022 at Eastman School of Music, Rochester, New York.

 His third opera libretto, St. Francis de los Barrios, was given a showcase presentation at the Qualcomm Institute, UC San Diego in December 2017.
 His fourth opera in collaboration with composer Michael Roth, The Golem of La Jolla had a concert recital at La Jolla Playhouse's 2019 WoW Festival.
+Pancho Rabbit and the Coyote another Anthony Davis opera collaboration premiered January 2026 in San Diego and Tijuana, produced by Bodhi Tree Concerts in association with Ópera de Tijuana.